mcekwonu/Exploratory-data-analysis/README.md

 # Exploratory_data_analysis

-## Highlights:
-1. Automatically encode all categorical data.
-2. Save processsed combined numerical and categorical data.
-3. Saves dictionary of categorical values and ordinal encodings and categorical columns.
-4. Saves list of numerical columns present.

 Data preprocessing of combination of numerical and categorical data for deep learning network training.
 The raw input file in either .csv or .xlsx is preprocessed with categorical data ordinal encoding and saved in .csv for further use in deep learning embedding network.